Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Like other elements of the transport sector, containers are being transformed by information technologies.
 The container is the object of digitalization and the diffusion of smart containers that allow for additional information to be made available to carriers, terminal operators, and cargo owners.
 This information is related to the identification of the container, its location, and its physical characteristics.
 In particular:

-• Shock detection assesses if the container was subject to stress levels beyond a defined threshold, particularly if the cargo carried is fragile.
+- Shock detection assesses whether the container was subjected to stress levels exceeding a defined threshold, particularly if the cargo carried is fragile.

-• Information about the container doors and locks, may include details of whether doors were opened during transit.
+- Information about the container doors and locks may include details of whether the doors were opened during transit.

 The goal is to provide a better level of control over the transport chain, which leads to derived benefits for supply chain management.
-It also enables a clearer identification of liability if theft, damage, or a breach in container integrity occurs.
+It also enables a clearer identification of liability in the event of theft, damage, or a breach in container integrity.

 Concepts have been brought forward to help connect the various commercial needs (imports and exports) with the availability of containers, such as freight exchange platforms and the virtual container yard.
 These systems imply an online market where information about container availability is displayed without needing the container to be in a physical storage depot.
 The container can be in circulation or at a distribution center, but the important point is that its availability, both geographically and temporarily, for a new load is known.
 The main goals of a platform are:

-• Improve information exchange between actors involved in supply chain management, such as trucking companies, shipping companies, distribution centers, and equipment leasing companies.
+- Enhance information exchange among stakeholders involved in supply chain management, including trucking companies, shipping companies, distribution centers, and equipment leasing companies.

-• Transfer the container lease and the related documentation without bringing the container back to the depot or the terminal.
+- Transfer the container lease and the related documentation without returning the container to the depot or terminal.

-• Assist the actors in supply chain management in their decision-making process concerning the usage of container assets, namely returns and exchanges.
+- Assist actors in supply chain management with their decision-making process regarding the use of container assets, specifically returns and exchanges.

 Therefore, platforms are clearinghouses where detailed information is made available to the involved actors.
 Small and medium-sized firms are the most likely to use the platform as they generally have less logistical expertise and available resources to manage containerized assets.
-Large logistics firms and maritime shipping companies are less likely to use such a system since they already have substantial expertise and their own management systems.
-An emerging strategy to involve all the actors in a platform enabling a market for the exchange of empties.
-Thus, repositioning strategies are important in managing containerized assets, but effectiveness is difficult to achieve.
+Large logistics firms and maritime shipping companies are less likely to adopt such a system, as they already possess substantial expertise and their management systems.
+Thus, repositioning strategies are crucial in managing containerized assets, but achieving effectiveness can be challenging.

 Related Topics